simonEllershaw/GraphicsStreetModel/README.txt

 The lighting has two sources.
 The sun’s light (directional) has circular path about the x-axis and its intensity and the model’s background colour vary with the sun’s position.
 At night 2 street lights (point) turn on and can be manually toggled on and off.

+Link to the reference images used to create the model is included at the bottom of the HTML page.